Certified Nursing Assistant Cover Letter Examples That Get Interviews in 2026

 How do I show I understand documentation without pretending I’m a nurse?
 Toggle answer

-Keep it factual: “recorded vital signs,” “reported abnormal readings to the RN,” “completed handoff notes,” “tracked intake/output per care plan.”
-You’re showing discipline, not claiming authority.
+Keep your statements factual: “recorded vital signs,” “reported abnormal readings to the RN,” “completed handoff notes,” or “tracked intake/output according to the care plan.”
+This shows discipline, not an overstatement of your authority.

 What’s the biggest mistake CNAs make in cover letters?
 Toggle answer

-Writing like the job is just “helping people.”
-Hiring managers want safety, reliability, and teamwork under pressure.
-If your letter doesn’t show how you prevent problems (falls, missed rounds, poor handoffs), it reads as generic.
+Treating the job as simply “helping people.”
+Hiring managers are looking for evidence of safety, reliability, and teamwork during busy shifts.
+If your letter doesn’t show how you help prevent problems, such as falls, missed rounds, or poor handoffs, it will come across as generic.

 TL;DR - How to Make Your CNA Cover Letter Get Read

 If you’re entry-level or changing careers, don’t hide it.
-Name it, then replace doubt with specifics: clinical hours, what you did, what you reported, how you prevent problems.
+Name it, then replace doubt with specifics: clinical hours, what you did, what you reported, and how you help prevent problems.
 Recruiters aren’t chasing poetry.
-They’re hiring someone they can trust on a hard shift.
+They’re hiring someone they can trust during a hard shift.